elg34/Tweetsnek/README.txt

 The time spent between reconnects increases after every failed attempt, up to 15 minutes (1,5,15 minutes).
 Connection attempt resets can be controlled in the settings.

+%%%% UPDATE 09/11/2018
+- apparently the whole userstream changed also, so until I have time to look into alternatives, tweetsnek can just be controlled with the keyword file (Branch: standalone)

 %%%% 24/10/2018
-- twitter changed the way it deals with sending DM's - for a quick fix in python 3.6.0, checkout the dm_tweepy branch and follow the instructions here to modify your tweepy install: https://github.com/tweepy/tweepy/issues/1081
+- twitter changed the way it deals with sending DM's - for a quick fix in python 3.6.0, checkout the dm_tweepy branch and follow the instructions here to modify your tweepy install: https://github.com/tweepy/tweepy/issues/1081 binder.py https://github.com/do-n-khanh/tweepy/commit/c978749edb944394bd412922d0eb30170e0598bf api.py

-binder.py
-https://github.com/do-n-khanh/tweepy/commit/c978749edb944394bd412922d0eb30170e0598bf
-api.py